 As we mentioned earlier, bonding between Arthur and his horse is a real thing that makes a tangible difference in gameplay.
 The only way you’re going to achieve that extra-special bond is by riding your horse, and the same horse, consistently.
 As the bond between you and your horse grows, your horse’s health and stamina increase.

-- Saddles: Buying better saddles increases a horse’s stamina core and stamina core regeneration while slowing down health core drainage.
+- Saddles: You can purchase better saddles to increase your horse’s stamina core and increase the rate of stamina core regeneration.
+Saddles can also help slow health core drainage.
 Choose the “Improved” option when purchasing saddles for the best stat boosts.

-- Saddlebags: Increased storage for your character’s outfit, hat, and mask storage.
+- Saddlebags: Increased storage for your character’s outfit, hat, and mask.